rweigel/cdawmeta/README.md

 pip install -e .
 ```

-In the following, use `--update` to update the input metadata (source data changes on the order of days).
+In the following, use `--update` to update the input metadata (source data changes on the order of days, typically in the mornings Eastern time on weekdays).

-See `python metadata.py --help` for more options, including generation by an `id` regular expression.
+See `python metadata.py --help` for more options, including generation of metadata for only `id`s that match a regular expression.

 **Examples**

-Create and display all metadata types (see `python metadata.py --help` for a list)
+Create and display all metadata types for dataset `AC_OR_SSC`
 ```
 python metadata.py --id AC_OR_SSC
 ```